suffolklibraries/lgc/content/collections/events/birdwatch-talk-25-03.md

   - 'Accessible toilets'
   - 'Accessible parking spaces'
 ---
-Join us for an illustrated talk by Chris Parfitt.
+Join us for an illustrated talk by Rob Jacques.